 P is the number of pairings required at a special stage during the pairings algorithm.
-The first value of P is P0 or M0 and is decreasing.
+The first value of P is P0 (but see the exception for heterogeneous bracket) and is decreasing.

 X is the number of pairings not fulfilling all colour preferences which is acceptable at a special stage during the pairings algorithm.
-The first value of X is X1 (see A.8) and is increasing
+The first value of X is X0 (see A.8) and is increasing